scttnlsn/mubsub/README.md

 ## mubsub

 Mubsub is a pub/sub implementation for Node.js and MongoDB.
 It utilizes Mongo's capped collections and tailable cursors to notify subscribers of inserted documents that match a given query.

-You should not create lots of channels, because mubsub will poll from the cursor position.
+**WARNING**: You should not create lots of channels because Mubsub will poll from the cursor position.

 ## Example